makrai/notes/jurafsky-slp/ed2-ch15-unification.md

 * altering the algorithm itself
   The most important:
   when COMPLETER creates a new state by the extension of a state
-  * i.e. when a completed constituent has been added to the chart
+  * ie when a completed constituent has been added to the chart
   * task is to attempt to find, and extend, existing states in the chart that are looking for constituents that are compatible with the new one
 * To be more specific, COMPLETER adds a new state into the chart by
-  * finding an existing state whose • can be advanced by the newly completed state [i.e.] when the category of the constituent immediately following • matches the category of the newly completed constituent
+  * finding an existing state whose • can be advanced by the newly completed state [ie] when the category of the constituent immediately following • matches the category of the newly completed constituent
     * now: unifying the feature structure associated with the newly completed state with the appropriate part of the feature structure being advanced